kyma-project/istio/performance_tests/Readme.md

 Running the test will result in two reports:

-- `summary-no-sidecar` for workload with no Istio proxy
+- `summary-no-sidecar` for running requests with 500 virtual users to a workload with no Istio proxy
-- `summary-sidecar` for workload with Istio proxy injected
+- `summary-sidecar` for running requests with 500 virtual users to a workload with Istio proxy injected

 ## Access grafana